 I knew Ashermans had something to do with scarring, so my head made the connection that there was a chance my inability to conceive was to do with a third party’s incompetence and this connection abruptly sent me into a state of shock.
 I was a mess.

-I was referred to hospital for various camera activities, ultrasound scans and an MRI scan (I’ve a lot to say about this, but will keep it brief for now), and consequently a biopsy under general anaesthetic.
+I was referred to hospital for various camera activities, ultrasound scans, and an MRI scan (I have a lot to say about this, but will keep it brief for now), and consequently a biopsy under general anesthetic.

 “Endometriosis is a medical condition that affects millions of women worldwide.
 It is a highly prevalent, high cost, high impact disease with an embarrassingly low profile in the public domain.
 Women with endometriosis continue to endure years of diagnostic delay, misunderstanding by the medical profession, and sub-optimal and ineffective treatments, resulting in a life of chronic pain and debilitation.” endopaedia.info